arritjenof/MavensMate-TextMate/README.md

 #MavensMate

+####If you're looking for the MavensMate Sublime Text plugin, you can find it here --> https://github.com/joeferraro/MavensMate-SublimeText

 MavensMate is a TextMate bundle that aims to replicate the functionality of the Eclipse-based Force.com IDE.

 * Create & Edit Salesforce.com projects with specific package metadata